Mandeep210405/CheatAi/README.md

 Close it instantly if the boss enters the room. 🚪

-🎭 Use Cases
+# 🎭 Use Cases

 ✔️ Virtual Interviews – Got a tricky question?
 No worries, CheatCode has your back. 🎤💼 ✔️ Online Exams – Just kidding! (or am I?) 👀📚 ✔️ Live Streams – Impress your viewers with lightning-fast answers. ⚡ ✔️ Office Meetings – Become the ‘smartest’ person in the Zoom call. 🏆 ✔️ Hackathons – Because speed matters. 💻🔥

-🚨 Disclaimer
+# 🚨 Disclaimer

 This app is meant for educational purposes only.
 Please use it responsibly.
-If you get caught using it in an exam... well, we warned you. 😆
+If you get caught using it in an exam... well, im not responsible for that. 😆

-🏗️ Contributing
+# 🏗️ Contributing

 Want to add new features?
 Fork it, make your changes, and send a PR.
 Let’s make CheatCode even more OP! 🛠️🔥

-⭐ Star This Repo!

-If this helped you outsmart the system (or just made you laugh), give it a ⭐ on GitHub!

-🚀 Happy Cheating... uh, we mean Learning! 🎓😆
+### 🚀 Happy Cheating... uh, I mean Learning! 🎓😆